alphagov/notifications-admin/docs/index.md

   You can provide all your developers with test keys so they can experiment in the Sandbox environment.
 But keep the number of keys for real integrations to a minimum number of people on your team.

 Integrate the GOV.UK API into your service
 ============================================

 A client (on github) will make calls to GOV.UK Notify on your behalf.

-You can either:
-* use a client library provided by Notify - there is currently 1 python library but more will be added in different languages
-* develop your own [???]

 To make an API call to a client you need:
 * the service ID - this is aviailable under API keys on the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application
 * an API key - this is a secret key so save it somewhere safe; do not commit API keys to public source code repositories

+We use JWT tokens for authentication and identification.
+These are built into our  prebuilt clients. you just have to do get service, it returns id if you dont use a prebuilt client you have to manually create the token which uses the service ID and API key

+To implement API calls you can :
+* use a client library provided by Notify - there is currently 1 python library but more will be added in different languages
+* develop your own API implementation -

+These are used to create a JWT token:
+* service id (in JWT token terms this is called the client ID) - identifies who you are
+* API keys are used to create an individual request for an API resource.

+If you use the client, the client creates that toekn If you not using the client, you have to create the tokebn.

+essentially it creates urls
+ if using a language that we don't have a library for you have to de

 API integration